Lukaina/Lukaina/README.md

 trust myself more. 😊
 - 💬 Ask me for a hand if you want to work on reducing the gender gap through technology, art and philosophy.<img src="https://media1.giphy.com/media/QsaiIvycrS0Yq4Apf7/source.gif" width="150" height="50">
 - 🔥 Knowledge is to be shared.
+- 📖 I learn every day how not to do things.
 - 😄 Pronouns: She/her

 ## 📫 Contact Me